 It’s a well-known fact that the mirrorless cameras are slowly but surely taking over the camera market and we see no signs of that particular trend ending anytime soon.
 While there will always be people who need larger, more rugged and bulkier cameras for their work, the majority of us want something that is as compact as it can be but without any sacrifice in performance, features or image quality.
 That’s where the mirrorless cameras perfectly fit in, at least the higher quality ones.

 The camera that we’re reviewing today, the Sony a5100, falls right in the middle of the mirrorless camera market and just below the Sony’s flagship lineup of APS-C mirrorless cameras, the a6000 series.
 So, it should be a pretty balanced camera in every regard, unless Sony decided to cut corners somewhere where they shouldn’t.
 For the sake of their already well-established brand, we hope they didn’t.
+Sony a5100 was revealed to the public in August 2014 moreso, Sony A 7II in November 2014.
 Let’s see how well does it fit in the already crowded mirrorless camera market and does it have some unique features of its own that could help it stand out above the competition and live up to Sony’s legacy of many successful cameras.

 We love it when companies manage to strike the right balance between build quality and compactness in a mirrorless camera.
 The same can easily be said about the a5100.
 Although not being made of metal it’s still made of very sturdy composite materials that at the same time enable it to be reasonably light and easy to carry around with you.
 The feel in the hand is excellent, with deep and nicely textured grip, a thumb rest and a body that also has a texture to it that makes it fit securely in the hand instead of being slippery like some of the cameras we’ve tested which opt for a more brushed and polished look.
 All the buttons and dials are also in their logical places and are very easy to reach.
 We also appreciate the understated looks that grace the a5100 as it makes it look like a much more expensive and advanced camera than it really is.
 One thing you’ll also immediately notice when taking a look at the camera is that it really doesn’t offer much in the way of buttons and dials.
 It looks like Sony, like some other companies with their cameras in this class, opted for a more touch focused operation rather than relying on many physical controls.
 This can be either good or a bad thing as it depends how well that controls scheme is implemented and if the user interface is intuitive enough to be easy to use.
 We’ll take a look at this in more detail after we take a little tour around the camera body, so keep on reading.